Bás Mezőpilis: Career

 Bás possessed landholdings and villages along the river Garam (Hron) in Esztergom, Bars and Hont counties in Upper Hungary (present-day Slovakia).
 For his service and loyalty, Bás was granted the estate Mikola (later Garammikola, present-day a borough of Želiezovce, Slovakia) by Béla IV in 1247.
 The estate later became the centre of the Mezőpilis clan's landholdings in the region.
 Prior to 1251, the king also donated the estate Szobotist in Nyitra County (today Sobotište, Slovakia) to him.
 Bás served as ispán of Trencsén County at least from 1251 to 1259.
 He built the fort of Ugróc (present-day ruins near Uhrovec, Slovakia).
 With the permission of the king, Bás sold the estate Szobotist "due to lack of money" to Aba the Great from the clan of the same name for 40 silver marks in 1251.
 As ispán, Bás acted as royal commissioner to determine the borders of donated lands throughout Trencsén County in the 1250s, for instance in 1252, 1255 and 1256.

-Bás entered the service of Duke Stephen, the king's eldest son and heir by the year 1259, when he was styled as treasurer of the ducal court.
+Bás entered the service of Duke Stephen, the king's eldest son and heir by the year 1259, when he was styled as treasurer of the ducal court in Styria.
 He held the office until 1260 at the latest.
 Still in 1259, Bás was replaced as ispán of Trencsén County.
 In March 1260, Béla IV confirmed Bás' right of ownership over two portions in Orlóc in Trencsén County, which he had previously purchased from local converted Jew called Pouka.
 Soon, the relationship between Béla IV and his son Stephen had gradually deteriorated.
 Bás remained in the service of Stephen, who adopted the title of younger king (rex iunior) following a brief skirmish with his father in 1262.
 Bás remained loyal to Stephen, for which his possessions were confiscated in Orlóc.
 Bás was installed as count (head) of the younger king's court in the first half of 1263, which was the second most prestigious position in Stephen's realm.
 According to a non-authentic charter, he held the dignity already in late 1262.
 Beside that, he also administered Gömör County.
 In this capacity, he took part in the joint commissions, the members of which were delegated by the two monarchs to settle controversial cases regarding property relations.
 Bás is last mentioned in both positions in late November 1264, when judged over a lawsuit between members of the gens Balogsemjén over the estate Panyola in Szatmár County.